• Biodiversity & Ecosystem Services

 Engagement and efforts to reduce biodiversity Loss:

-Biodiversity issues are assessed throughout the lifecycle of CSN assets.
-Negative impacts resulting from direct interventions on habitats (such as vegetation suppression) are managed through the licensing process, starting with environmental studies, wherein significant negative impacts are addressed according to a hierarchy of mitigation, aiming to first avoid, then minimize, and, when necessary, compensate.
+Negative impacts resulting from direct interventions on habitats (such as vegetation suppression) are managed through the environmental licensing process, starting with environmental studies in which significant negative impacts are addressed according to the mitigation hierarchy—initially aiming to avoid, then minimize, and, when necessary, compensate.

 See our 2021 Integrated Report to learn more about our actions: https://esg.csn.com.br/nossa-empresa/relatorio-integrado-gri